Asymptotic state transformations of continuous variable resources: Introduction

-Here, we devise a general way to circumvent this problem, and establish rigorous bounds on transformation rates that are valid for both finite- and infinite-dimensional quantum resource theories.
+Here, we devise a \tcb{simple yet} general way to circumvent \tcb{the asymptotic continuity catastrophe}, and establish rigorous bounds on transformation rates that are \tcb{equally} valid for finite- and infinite-dimensional quantum resource theories.
 Our approach relies on monotones $G$ that satisfy, in addition to~(i), also (ii')~lower semicontinuity, which is much weaker than~(ii) and does not depend upon the Hilbert space dimension, and (iii)~strong superaddivity, i.e., $G(\rho_{AB})\geq G(\rho_A) + G(\rho_B)$.
 We show how (i),~(ii'), and~(iii) combined imply the sought general bound $R(\rho\!\to\!\sigma)\leq \frac{G(\rho)}{G(\sigma)}$ on the transformation rate (Theorem~\ref{general_bound_rates_thm}).

+We then study three main applications, to the \tcb{infinite-dimensional} resource theories of: (I)~optical nonclassicality~\cite{Sperling2015, Tan2017, Yadin2018, NC-review, taming-PRA, taming-PRL}; (II)~quantum entanglement~\cite{Bennett-distillation, Plenio-Virmani, Horodecki-review}; and (III)~continuous variable quantum thermodynamics~\cite{Brandao-thermo,thermo-review}.
+Each of these applications rests upon a different strongly superadditive monotone, namely (I)~the measured relative entropy of nonclassicality, introduced and studied here, (II)~the squashed entanglement~\cite{tucci1999, squashed, faithful, rel-ent-sq, Shirokov-sq}, and (III)~the free energy~\cite{Brandao-thermo}.
+Albeit strong subadditivity was known to hold for the latter two monotones, \tcb{it is only thanks to our Theorem~\ref{general_bound_rates_thm} that we are able to employ this mathematical property to deduce an upper bound on asymptotic transformation rates.
+To the extent of our knowledge, ours are the first such bounds for any and thus in particular the above infinite-dimensional resource theories.}